chiubaca/notes/README.md

 # Learning
-Compilation of resources that I have read/watched/worked through that have helped me become at least 1% better.
+Compilation of resources that I have read/watched/worked through that have helped expand my knowledge.

-This is also my [Learn-In-Public Micro Journal](https://notes.chiubaca.com).

 Inspired by [amitness](https://github.com/amitness/learning).

+This is also where I'm organising my [second brain](https://notes.chiubaca.com) using the [Zettelkasten](index-notes/Zettelkasten.md) method.

 ## Key
 | Reading | Paused | Recommended |